Coaching Supervision - Support for your coaching journey

 Yes, in addition to standalone sessions, there are annual supervision plans tailored to individual practitioner needs.

-Is coaching supervision only for individual coaches?
+Is group coaching supervision available?

 Currently, coaching supervision is offered on a 1:1 basis.
 This individualised approach ensures that the sessions are tailored to the specific needs and challenges of each coach or practitioner.